jcmullwh/image_project/README.md

 ### Failure behavior

-Title generation is fail-fast: if the title cannot be produced in a valid format, the run errors rather than silently omitting the identifier.
+Title generation is best-effort: it retries the model a few times, then falls back to a sanitized single-line title (logging the rejected attempts) so the run can continue.

 Optional: set `image.caption_font_path` to a `.ttf` file to control the caption font (otherwise common defaults are tried).